sils-webinfo/accelerando/Readme.md

     poetName- Applied to a SPAN tag.
 This gives the poet of the work. poetNationality- Applied to a SPAN tag.
 This gives the nationality of the poet. range- Applied to a SPAN tag.
-This gives the range of the piece notated as MIDI numbers. subject- Applied to a SPAN tag.
+This gives the range of the piece notated as MIDI numbers. search - Applied to a DIV tag.
+A form for searching. subject- Applied to a SPAN tag.
 This gives the subject of the piece. tempo- Applied to a SPAN tag.
 This gives the  tempo of the piece. tessitura- Applied to a SPAN tag.
 This gives the tessitura of the piece.